Adaptive moving mesh methods for the planar Willmore flow: A-BDF -FDMs

 \subsection{The new coupled system}

-The purpose of introducing a tangential component into the evolution of the curve is to regulate the parametrization without altering the geometric shape of the interface.
-Building on the equidistribution principle developed in the previous section, we now derive an explicit formula for the tangential velocity component that drives the mesh toward the desired adaptive distribution.
-The starting point is the observation that the parametrization is allowed to change along the tangent direction while the normal component remains dictated solely by the geometric evolution law.
+Based on the equidistribution principle, we derive an explicit expression for the tangential velocity component that drives the mesh toward the desired adaptive distribution while preserving the normal evolution law.
+The underlying idea is that the parametrization is allowed to evolve in the tangential direction, whereas the normal component is determined solely by the geometric evolution law.

 We aim to redistribute mesh points along the evolving curve \(\mathbf{X}(\rho,t)\) according to a prescribed monitor function \(M_f(\kappa, \kappa_s, t) > 0\).
 Let \(s(\rho,t)\) denote the arc-length coordinate, as defined in Section~\ref{model_notation}.
 From the definition of \(s\), we have the relationship